Atrial Fibrillation Ablation in Thailand Your guide to cost, top specialists & hospitals

 What's Included in a Medical Trip

 Your care coordinator handles scheduling, hospital logistics, and all follow-up arrangements.
-The all-inclusive quote covers the electrophysiologist's fee, catheter and ablation equipment, 3D mapping, anaesthesia, hospital stay with cardiac monitoring, diagnostics, medications, and aftercare.
+The package covers the electrophysiologist's fee, the electrophysiology laboratory, anaesthesia, and one or two nights in hospital including the critical care time.
+Pre-procedure clearance, specialists outside the cardiac team, catheters not named in the package, and medication to take home including anticoagulants are billed on top.
 Flights and accommodation are arranged separately.

 What to Bring and Prepare